famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 * Talk to other adults who supervise your child about your limits on screen time.
 For example, if your child visits a friend’s house, you could ask the friend’s parent to let you know how much screen time your child has there.
 Then you can adjust how much screen time your child can have at home that day.
 * Limit how much TV or other screen activity is “in the background”.
 If the TV is on in the background, it can still interfere with socializing and concentration.

-**Work schedules**

-Busy work schedules can also get in the way of finding time to play outdoors with your children.\
-It might be helpful to talk with other parents or people in your neighbourhood about helping each other overcome this.
-For example, you could take turns to supervise a group of children playing actively outside on different days.

 FROM: Caring for kids = https://www.caringforkids.cps.ca/handouts/screen-time-and-young-children